 The geology, deposit type, and mineralogy at the Middle Zone is well understood.
 Nominal drill spacing in the upper portions of the deposit is approximately 50 m, but the drill density decreases below 300-m depth.
-For this report, MMC has determined there is sufficient information to classify the resources for the project into two categories of Inferred Mineral Resources and Indicated Mineral Resources.
+There is sufficient information to classify the resources for the project into two categories of Inferred Mineral Resources and Indicated Mineral Resources.
 Indicated Mineral Resources are defined as estimated mineralization within 35 m of a mineralized composite.
 An additional constraint was that the estimation within 35 m had to come from a minimum of two drill holes.
 The drilling density at 35 m, combined with the estimation search and number of drill holes, established continuity of identified mineralization within the deposit.
 Additionally, recent metallurgical testing has allowed the QP confidence to classify mineralization as Indicated Mineral Resources.

-MMC applied a gold price of \$1,275 per ounce, a processing cost of \$5.83/ tonne and a gold recovery of 93% to determine cut-off grades.
+A gold price of US\$ 1,600 per ounce, a processing cost of US\$ 8.10/ tonne and a gold recovery of 93% to determine the cut-off grade.
 Copper was not used in the determination of the cut-off grade.
-Due to the uncertainty of gold prices and recovery, MMC recommends that a base cut-off grade of 0.25 g/t Au is appropriate to report resources for the Middle Zone Deposit.
+Due to the uncertainty of gold prices and recovery, it is recommended that a base cut-off grade of 0.25 g/t Au is appropriate to report resources for the Middle Zone Deposit.
 Again, the author did not complete an economic evaluation of this resource estimate.
 However, given the style of mineralization, the author is of the opinion that the entire mineral deposit, as currently modeled, has reasonable prospects of economic extraction by open pit.
 Resources are not reserves and do not have demonstrated economic viability.
 Colombia is actively promoting responsible development of mining projects.
 Based on work with several Colombia projects the author is unaware that these mineral resource estimates could be materially affected by any known environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant factors.